Classical Studies and Linguistics

 Stark Young (1881–1963) was a university professor, theater critic, and novelist.
 Between the 1920s and 1940s he collected incunabula and Aldine imprints for his scholarly use, which he later donated to the University.
 Ancient authors represented in the collection include Caesar, Cicero, Aulus Gellius, Horace, Ovid, Ptolemy, and Sallust.

 Among resources for the study of linguistics are the sixty-eight volumes written or owned by noted jurist, poet, and scholar of Oriental languages Sir William Jones (1746-1794).
-In addition, a collection of English-language dictionaries, ranging in date from 1658 to 1800, is here, as well as the library of dictionaries, grammars, and dialect studies belonging to linguist and translator of Danish texts, R. P. Keigwin (1886-1972), who was a leading expert on the works of Hans Christian Andersen.
+In addition, there is a collection of manuscripts by George Borrow (1803-1881), the author of several popular works on Romany culture and language.

 Areas of Study